GluuFederation/flex/docs/solo/solo-getting-started.md

 infrastructure management by offering a Software-as-a-Service (SaaS) model tailored to various business requirements.

-Curious about features!
-Check out [Gluu Solo] website for more.
+Curious about the features?
+Check out the [Gluu Solo](https://gluu.org/solo/) website for more.

 To start using Gluu Solo, sign into Agama Lab.
 In a few steps, you'll be able to go-live with Gluu Solo: